Home

 Just a short check list: Observe the kennel surroundings?
 Are the GSD puppies healthy and happy?
 Meet both parent(s) and other family members if possible.
 Are litter mates active or listless?
 Clean?
 Is there discharge from either the eyes or nose?
 Clean anus?

-Typically, a really nice German Shepherd puppy will cost anywhere between $500 and $1000, depending on the lineage, appearance, and background of the dog.
+Typically, a really nice German Shepherd puppy will cost anywhere between $700 and $1200 to start, depending on the lineage, appearance, and background of the dog.
 Always buy from a responsible breeder where you can see both parents, littermates and breeding facility.
-German Shepherd Puppies should come with a health guarantee at a minimum, with purchase.
+For an in depth look at the cost of a German Shepherd dog visit our cost guide.
+When you purchase a German Shepherd Puppy it should come with a health guarantee at a minimum, with purchase.
+More detailed tips

 When will my GSD puppy's ears stand?
 German Shepherd Ear Taping Tips